 - Planned/announced generation additions

 - Long-term load growth forecasts

 It’s critical to have accurate information on all three to directionally assess the future state of the grid and how it may impact your project.
-Planned and announced generation and transmission additions in particular can be difficult to analyze, and oftentimes require either a vendor or in-house analyst to thoroughly analyze interconnection queue and transmission planning data to understand grid change.
+Planned and announced generation and transmission additions in particular can be difficult for developers to analyze, and often require either a vendor or in-house analyst to thoroughly assess interconnection queue and transmission planning data to understand grid change.

 Using FTRs for Forward Pricing Analysis

-Financial Transmission Rights (FTRs) are a tool used to hedge future congestion risk.
-These are typically utilized by utilities, independent power producers, and speculative traders, but they can give insight at how the market is pricing future congestion to help understand if congested areas will remain that way.
+Financial transmission rights (FTRs) are a tool used to hedge future congestion risk.
+Utilities, independent power producers, and speculative traders typically use them, but FTRs can give insight into how the market is pricing future congestion to help understand whether congested areas will remain that way.

 In the example above, developers can visualize the congestion caused by FTR constraints across longer timeframes in order to help predict future growth – a critical part of the site analysis process.

 The most critical elements of a market fundamentals analysis include finding the closest proxy node, analyzing historical pricing to see if it’s favorable, identifying the causal drivers of that pricing, then using forward-looking data including the interconnection queue, long-term load forecasts, and potentially FTRs to directionally assess forward pricing.
 All are essential to determining where to site a new generation project.